-Limited space can’t stop you from growing food; you can start a salad bowl garden and grow your own salad.
+Limited space can’t stop you from growing food.
+You can start a salad bowl garden and grow your own salad.
 Learn how!

 Pick a Pot

 The soil you use is the key.
 So, choose a quality potting mix that is loose and drains freely.
 You can make your own potting mix.
-Also, remember, some soil mixes doesn’t contain fertilizer, which means you’ll have to add fertilizer and organic material separately.
+Also, remember, some soil mixes don’t contain fertilizer, which means you’ll have to add fertilizer and organic material separately.